kks32/phd-thesis-template/README.md

     Use `print` in the options to activate Print Version with appropriate margins and page layout and view styles.
     Leaving the options field blank will activate Online version.

 *   `custommargin`: You can alter the margin dimension for both print and online version by using the keyword `custommargin` in the options.
-Then you can define the dimensions of the margin in the `preamble.tex` file: `\ifsetMargin \else \RequirePackage[left=37mm,right=30mm,top=35mm,bottom=30mm]{geometry} \setFancyHdr \fi`. `\setFancyHdr` should be called when using custom margins for proper header/footer dimensions
+Then you can define the dimensions of the margin in the `preamble.tex` file:

+        \ifsetMargin
+        \else
+        \RequirePackage[left=37mm,right=30mm,top=35mm,bottom=30mm]{geometry}
+        \setFancyHdr
+        \fi
+    `\setFancyHdr` should be called when using custom margins for proper header/footer dimensions

 *   `index`: Including this option builds the index, which is placed at the end of the thesis.